A church and signs from the town of Salem, Massachusetts

 Ropes Mansion

 Are you a diehard Hocus Pocus fan?
 Fun fact- this movie terrified me as a child and I have never seen it all the way through!
 Even still, we had to check out Allison’s house from the movie while we were in Salem.
 Its officially known as Ropes Mansion.
 Although you can’t visit the inside, you can visit the gorgeous gardens surrounding the home.
-Here’s Salem’s website with more filming location information.
+Here’s Salem’s website with more information about filming locations in town.

 Essex Street